chanaiagwata/moringa_pre-prep_projects/README.md

 # moringa_pre-prep_projects
-Project or program name:Week 1 Independent Project | Burger Palace Author name: Chanai Nyaosi Agwata
-Description of project: This is a landind page for a burger restaurant.
-Project setup instructions:
-link to live site on GitHub Pages - copyright and license information
+The progeam name of this project is: Week 1 Independent Project | Burger Palace.
+It was authored by Chanai Nyaosi Agwata as his first project.
+It might not be perfect, but kindly leave a comment on areas that the author should improve on. link to live site on GitHub Pages:  public license.